Discriminative Measures for Comparison of Phylogenetic Trees: Introduction

-But unlike $\dist_{Nav}$, $\dist_{CM}$ is simple enough to work with that it can be linearly bounded from above by a true metric.
-Namely, we introduce yet a new tree metric, \emph{the cluster cardinality distance}, $\distCC$, --- the pullback of a matrix norm along an embedding of hierarchies into the space of matrices, which is computable in $\bigO{n^2}$ time.
-Thus, although neither $\dist_{Nav}$ nor $\dist_{CM}$ are true metrics, in addition to the RF bounds just stated, they can also be linearly bounded above by $\distCC$,
+Finally, we introduce a true metric whose spatial resolution and computational complexity is comparable to those our new dissimilarities.
+Exploiting a well known relation between trees and ultrametrics \cite{carlsson_memoli_jmlr2010}, we also introduce \emph{the cluster-cardinality distance} $\distCC$~ ---~ constructed as the pullback of a matrix norm along an embedding of hierarchies into the space of matrices and computable in $\bigO{n^2}$ time~ ---~ which is a true metric bounding $\distCM$ from above (and hence also $\distNav$, up to a constant factor).
+Thus, cumulatively we obtain:

-We have mentioned some of the new features of our tree proximity measures that might hold interest for pattern classification and phylogeny analysis relative to the diverse alternatives that have appeared in the literature.
-Closest among these many alternatives\cite{li_tromp_zhang_jtb1996, culik_wood_IPL1982, brown_day_JOC1984}, $\dist_{Nav}$ has some resemblance to an early NNI graph navigation algorithm, $\dist_{ra}$ \cite{brown_day_JOC1984} which used a divide-and-conquer approach with a balancing strategy to achieve an $\bigO{n \log n}$ computation of tree dissimilarity.
-Notwithstanding its lower computational cost, in contrast to $\dist_{Nav}$, the recursive definition of $\dist_{ra}$, as with many NNI distance approximations\cite{li_tromp_zhang_jtb1996, culik_wood_IPL1982, brown_day_JOC1984}, does not admit of a closed form expression (and, likely in consequence, enjoys no reported metric upper bound).
-Perhaps more significantly for potential applications, $\dist_{Nav}$ and our related measures are, like $\distMS$ \cite{bogdanowicz_giaro_TCBB2012}, sensitive to the tree depth at which disparity occurs.
-In the definition of $\dist_{Nav}$ edges closer to the root have greater influence on the total cost.
-As pointed out in \cite{bogdanowicz_giaro_TCBB2012}, this is intuitively consistent with many agglomerative hierarchical clustering and distance-based phylogenetic reconstruction methods whose "bottom-up" nature generally implies that cluster merging cost, a measure of cluster dissimilarity, increases at each iteration towards the root.
+We have surveyed some of the new features of our tree proximity measures that might hold interest for pattern classification and phylogeny analysis relative to the diverse alternatives that have appeared in the literature.
+Closest among these many alternatives \cite{li_tromp_zhang_jtb1996, culik_wood_IPL1982, brown_day_JOC1984}, $\distNav$ has some resemblance to an early NNI graph navigation algorithm, $\dist_{ra}$ \cite{brown_day_JOC1984} which used a divide-and-conquer approach with a balancing strategy to achieve an $\bigO{n \log n}$ computation of tree dissimilarity.
+Notwithstanding its lower computational cost, in contrast to $\distNav$, the recursive definition of $\dist_{ra}$, as with many NNI distance approximations \cite{li_tromp_zhang_jtb1996, culik_wood_IPL1982, brown_day_JOC1984}, does not admit a closed form expression.